Skip to main content

 Both an IT Security Risk Assessment and a Penetration Test can help secure your company’s IT infrastructure.
 Depending on your security goals and needs, your company might only need one or the other.

-How Can LDI Help Your Company?
+How Can LDI Connect Help Your Company?

-At LDI, our Managed IT department can help you understand what is necessary for your company and what to expect from receiving an assessment.
+At LDI Connect, our Managed IT department can help you understand what is necessary for your company and what to expect from receiving an assessment.
 Once we assess your current security posture, our Managed IT department will set your company up with the proper security foundation to properly secure your IT infrastructure.

 By setting you up with a free IT Security Risk Assessment, your company will be able to effectively identify your existing security gaps and gauge whether you need more information with a Penetration Test.